 Jake Paul, Nate Diaz announce August boxing match

-YouTube star Jake Paul will take on UFC veteran Nick Diaz in an eight-round, 185-pound boxing match on Aug.
+YouTube star Jake Paul will take on UFC veteran Nate Diaz in an eight-round, 185-pound boxing match on Aug.
 5 at the American Airlines Center in Dallas.

 Paul tweeted that day will be a "funeral for Nathaniel Diaz as we send him back to" UFC President Dana White.
 "Refreshments will be provided at the service.
 Black Tie Attire."